jomyg/jomyg/README.md

         - Bash
         - Python

-    - Infrastucture As a Code:
+    - Infrastructure as a Code:
         - Terraform
         - Ansible
         - AWS CloudFormation